-As discussed below, NAM may aggregate purchases and sales of securities and other investments in a block trade, and allocate securities based on its procedures, which may include a pro rata allocation based on the aggregate requested amounts of such issue by the relevant portfolio managers or methods other than pro rata in appropriate circumstances.
+As discussed below, NAM may aggregate purchases and sales of securities and other investments in a block trade, and allocate securities based on its procedures, which generally seeks a pro rata allocation based on the aggregate requested amounts of such issue by the relevant portfolio managers, subject to exceptions in appropriate circumstances.
 NAM manages proprietary and related person accounts in the same manner, and does not favor one type of account over the other.
 NAM periodically reviews its treatment of proprietary accounts to ensure that it does not favor them over client accounts.